Margaret of Parma: Biography

 Margaret's mother, Johanna Maria van der Gheynst, a servant of Count Charles de Lalaing, Seigneur de Montigny, was a Fleming.
-Margaret was brought up in Mechelen, under the supervision of two powerful Spanish and Austrian Habsburg Imperial family relatives, her great-aunt, the Archduchess Margaret of Austria, and her aunt Mary of Austria, who were successive governors of the Netherlands from 1507 to 1530 and from 1530 to 1555, respectively.
+Margaret was brought up in Mechelen, under the supervision of two powerful Spanish and Austrian Habsburg Imperial family relatives, her great-aunt, the Archduchess Margaret of Austria, and her aunt Mary of Austria, who were successive governors of the Habsburg Netherlands from 1507 to 1530 and from 1530 to 1555, respectively.

 Her early life followed a strict routine set forth by her father, Charles V, who used his daughter as part of his plans to secure his empire.

 In 1527, the year she turned five, she became engaged to the nephew of Pope Clement VII, Alessandro de' Medici, Duke of Florence, to assist her father's ambition in gaining influence in Italy.
 The marriage negotiations had been initiated in 1526, and in 1529, the agreement was officially signed by her father and the Pope.
 In 1529, Margaret was acknowledged by her father and allowed to assume the name Margaret of Austria, and in 1533, the 11-year-old girl was brought to live in Italy and educated in the courts of Florence, Rome, and Parma.
 There, she was taught skills that helped her grow as an independent woman.
 As Margaret did not spend much time with her husband, she used this time to become exposed to the surrounding Italian culture.
 Though she was multi-lingual, she preferred the Italian language for the rest of her life.

 On 13 June 1536 in Florence, she married Alessandro, who was assassinated on 6 January 1537.
 On 4 November 1538 in Rome, the 15-year-old widow married Ottavio Farnese, Duke of Parma, the 14-year-old grandson of Pope Paul III.
 At first she refused to marry him.
 Although the union proved an unhappy one, it gave her years of experience in Rome, and produced twin sons, one of whom died in infancy.
 She would continue her studies of the arts and politics while being married to Ottavio.
 The couple lived separately for much of their lives, and Margaret maintained her own court and chapel.
 She was in a somewhat difficult position, as the Pope and the Emperor argued about authority over Parma.
 In 1555, the Farnese family were acknowledged as rulers of Parma by Spain in exchange for the custody of her son.